Intermodalics/pickit-docs/docs/documentation/calibration/multi-poses-calibration.rst

   negative.
 - The distance between the robot base and the camera, if the camera is fixed.

-Looking at the camera location in the 3D viewer will help you obtain the correct value.
+Looking at the camera location in the 3D viewer will help you obtaining the correct value.

 .. important::
   After finishing robot camera calibration, don't forget to check the calibration result.
 Go to